Arriving in Canada

 - Copy of your admission letter to King’s – you will find this in your Application Status Portal.

 - Proof of your course registrations in CrossRoad

 - Proof that you have enough money to support yourself and any family members that come with you to Canada (It's recommend to use bank statements/documents dated within one month of your travel).

 Try to book your flight directly into the Edmonton International Airport to reduce your in-Canada travel.
-Submit all required information to the ArriveCAN app within 48 hours of arriving in Canada.
+Submit all required information to the ArriveCAN app before departing your home country.

 What To Pack

-- Bring 14 days of clean clothes so that you do not have to do laundry during your quarantine period
+- 10 days of clean clothes, so you do not have to do laundry if required to quarantine.

 - Cellphone with ArriveCAN app downloaded